London buses

 • London buses are all cashless, so you need an Oyster card, Travelcard or contactless payment card to ride.

-• You can transfer to other buses or trams for free an unlimited number of times within one hour of touching in for your first journey.
+• You can make unlimited free transfers to other buses and trams within one hour of touching in for your first journey.

-• Night buses run overnight between the close of the Tube network and the start of daytime bus services.
+• Night buses operate after the Tube network closes and before daytime bus services begin.

 • For a different perspective on the capital, try a London tour by bus.